Ishanoshada/Soundarya-Lahari-Mantra-Finder/README.md

     # For Python 3
     python3 -m http.server
     ```
-    Or using a Node.js package like `serve`:
-    ```bash
-    npx serve .
-    ```
-    Open your browser and navigate to the local address provided (e.g., `http://localhost:8000` or `http://localhost:3000`).
+    Open your browser and navigate to the local address provided (e.g., `http://localhost:8000`).

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements, new features, or find any bugs, please feel free to open an issue or submit a pull request.

 ### Project Structure
-- `index.html`: The main entry point of the application.
+- `index.html`: Main entry point.
-- `index.tsx`: The root of the React application.
+- `index.tsx`: Root of the React application.
-- `components/`: Contains all the reusable React components.
+- `components/`: Reusable React components.
-- `constants/`: Holds the static data arrays for slokas and remedies.
+- `constants/`: Static data arrays (`slokaData.ts`, `remediesData.ts`, `tantraBookData.ts`, `mantraBookData.ts`, `buddhistChantsData.ts`, `audioData.ts`, `researchData.ts`).
-- `services/`: Includes the `geminiService.ts` file, which handles all communication with the Gemini API.
+- `services/`: `geminiService.ts` for all Gemini API communication.
-- `types.ts`: Defines all the TypeScript interfaces for the data structures used throughout the app.
+- `types.ts`: TypeScript interfaces for all data structures.

-### How to Contribute
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature/YourFeature`).
-6. Open a Pull Request.

-## Future Roadmap
-- [ ] User accounts for saving and managing multiple Sadhana lists.
-- [ ] Addition of more sacred texts and spiritual traditions.
-- [ ] Thematic guided meditations based on selected mantras.

 ## Acknowledgements
-This project would not be possible without the timeless wisdom passed down through generations.
 We extend our deepest gratitude to:
 - **Adi Shankaracharya** for the divine gift of Soundarya Lahari.
 - **Swami Shantananda Puri** for compiling the invaluable "Infallible Vedic Remedies".
-- **Govinda Das Aghori** for the translations in the "Mantra" book.
+- **Govinda Das Aghori** for the translations and knowledge in the "Mantra" book.
 - The original authors and compilers of "Secrets of Yantra, Mantra and Tantra".
 - The compilers of the "Buddhist Chanting Book in Pāli and English".